parantapa/pypb/README.md

 # PyPB: Python Modules for PB

 This is a collection of mostly unrelated modules that I use personally.
 These modules have been written for Python 2.7.

 ## Module dependencies:

 All modules depend on Logbook.
 Other dependecies are given here.

 * pypb.dist  - zmq
 * pypb.dmn   - daemon
+* pypb.spawn - gevent, setproctitle

 ## Disclaimer

 This package contains code written by me and code copy pasted from all over the internet.